abhijith/abhijith.github.io/_posts/resume.md

   * Designed and developed core components for the data deduplication Linux Kernel module.

-  * ILIO: Developed modules for the ILIO VM Scheduler and storage layering component.
+  * ILIO: Developed HTTP APIs and libraries for the ILIO VM Scheduler and storage layering component.

   * Was instrumental in re-architecting and prototyping the virtual machine scheduler using Erlang/OTP.

-  * Designed and developed several modules for the administration console; policy engine for users / virtual assets, middleware for the load-balancer, VM health agents, etc.
+  * Designed and developed backend code and HTTP APIs for the administration console; policy engine for users / virtual assets, HTTP client for the load-balancer, VM health agents, etc.

 #### DeepRoot Linux Pvt Ltd (Developer, Nov 2006 - Apr 2007)